louarn-rous/conlang/README.md

 When a phrase contains a catenative verb in addition to a regular verb, the former is conjugated while the latter remains in its infinitive/root/unconjugated form.

+To specify the gender of an agent noun, one can replace -ör with -ar for feminine and -or for masculine

 ## Braille

 Ijter braille is inspired by the French, English, Czech and Scandinavian braille alphabets.